Hania El Hammamy: Career

-In May 2018, she entered the top 20 rankings for the first time in her professional career at the age of seventeen before turning eighteen.
+In May 2018, she entered the top 20 rankings for the first time in her professional career at the age of seventeen.
 In July 2018, she lost the women's singles final against Rowan Elaraby at the 2018 Women's World Junior Squash Championships.
 It was also Hania's second successive defeat in a World Junior Squash Championship final and Rowan won her second consecutive world title.
 She was knocked out by her compatriot Raneem El Weleily from the second round of the 2018–19 PSA Women's World Squash Championship.

 She won her first world junior championship title at the 2019 Women's World Junior Squash Championships after defeating her fellow Egyptian Jana Shiha in the final.
 She was a key member of the Egyptian side which defended the Women's World Junior Team Squash Championships in 2019 and it was also Egypt's seventh successive title at the Women's Junior Team Squash Championships since 2007.

 In December 2019, she broke into the top 10 rankings after her impressive performances during the CIB PSA Women's World Championship where she reached semifinals.
 In the quarterfinals of the CIB PSA Women's World Championship, she defeated world no 4 seed Camille Serme despite losing the first two games to her opponent and advanced for her first semi final.
 She lost to Nour El Sherbini in the semi-finals of the 2019–20 PSA Women's World Squash Championship.
 She was awarded the Young Player of the Year for the 2019/20 season at the PSA Women's Awards.

 In March 2020, she won her first platinum tournament at the age of 19 after defeating her compatriot Nour El Sherbini in the final of the Black Ball Squash Open.
 She also became one of the youngest players to have won a major title in the history of PSA World Tour and she also registered her first ever win against Nour El Sherbini in a competitive match after previously losing all three matches.
 In December 2020, she lost to England's Sarah-Jane Perry in the final of the Black Ball Squash Open despite having an early advantage in the final.
 In the final, Hania won the first two games 11-4, 11-9 but lost the next three games 9-11, 10-12 and 9-11.
 She emerged as the winner of the 2020 Women's PSA World Tour Finals which was also her maiden PSA World Tour Finals title.
 She defeated her country-mate Nour El Tayeb in the 2020 PSA World Tour Finals 9–11, 9–11, 11–9, 11–4, 11–3.